kinderp/demystify_saml_sso/README.md

 # demystify_saml_sso
-docs, notes, links and adventures about saml sso
+docs, notes, links and adventures about saml sso.
 ## Intro

 To have a quick idea on how saml sso works, let's take a look at [this useful video](https://www.youtube.com/watch?v=S9BpeOmuEz4&t=661s)